Akollek/LaTeX-Alpha/README.md

 1. Download `alphatex.sty` and put it in the same directory as your `.tex` document.
 2. Add `\usepackage{alphatex}` to your preamble.
-3. Compile your document using `pdflatex --shell-escape your-document.tex` (this step requires that `curl` is installed, `wget` compatability coming soon)
+3. Compile your document using `pdflatex --shell-escape your-document.tex` (this step requires that `curl` is installed, `wget` compatibility coming soon)
 4. Enjoy cool documents!

+__AlphaTeX is a work in progress!
+For now it will only be available for a few months.
+Please email me with bugs/suggestions/comments!__

 ### Commands